Dana Plato

 Dana Michelle Plato (November 7, 1964 – May 8, 1999) was an American actress.
 She rose to fame for playing Kimberly Drummond on the sitcom Diff'rent Strokes (1978–1986), which established her as a teen idol of the late 1970s and early 1980s.

 Plato was born to a teen mother and was adopted as an infant.
-She was raised in the San Fernando Valley and trained in figure skating before acting.
+She was raised in the San Fernando Valley and trained in figure skating before turning to acting.
 Her acting career began with numerous commercial appearances, and her television debut came at the age of ten with a brief appearance on the television series The Six Million Dollar Man (1975).
 She then appeared in the horror film Return to Boggy Creek (1977) and the Oscar–winning film California Suite (1978).
 In recognition for her tenure on Diff'rent Strokes, she received nominations for a Young Artist Award and two TV Land Awards.
 Following the show, she worked sporadically in independent films and B movies, and appeared in the video game Night Trap (1992).

-Plato was married twice; she had a child in 1984 during her marriage to guitarist Lanny Lambert.
+Plato was married twice and she had a child in 1984 during her marriage to guitarist Lanny Lambert.
 She struggled with substance abuse for most of her life.
 She was arrested in 1991 for robbing a video store, and again the following year for forging a drug prescription.
-On May 8, 1999, at age 34, Plato was found dead in her motor home from an overdose of prescription drugs a day after being on The Howard Stern Show.
-Her death, while initially considered accidental, was ruled a suicide.
+On May 8, 1999, at age 34, Plato was found dead in her motor home from an overdose of prescription drugs.
+Her death, initially considered accidental, was ruled a suicide.

 Early life

-Plato was born in Huntington Park, California, at Mission Hospital (since closed).
+Plato was born Dana Michelle Strain on November 7, 1964, at Mission Hospital in Huntington Park, California.
 Her birth mother was Linda Strain, a teenager who was already caring for an 18-month-old child.
-In June 1965, at seven-months-old she was adopted by Dean Plato, who owned a trucking company, and his wife Florine "Kay" Plato.
+She was of German and Irish descent.
+In June 1965, at seven months old, she was adopted by Dean Plato, a Dutch-born émigré who owned a trucking company, and his wife Florine "Kay" Plato.
 She was raised in the San Fernando Valley.
 When she was three, her adoptive parents divorced and she lived with her mother.

-In 1995, during an appearance on the psychological issues Marilyn Kagen Show, alongside co-star Todd Bridges, she spoke of her childhood with her mother, stating: "My mother made sure that I was normal.
+In 1995, during an appearance on the psychology-focused Marilyn Kagan Show alongside co-star Todd Bridges, she spoke of her childhood with her mother, stating: "My mother made sure that I was normal.
 The only thing that she did, the mistake she made, was that she kept me in a plastic bubble.
 So, I didn't learn about reality and life skills."
-Kagen suggested that Plato may have been used for a free meal ticket, which Plato denied, explaining that her mother's ways were so that she would not become a prima donna.
+Kagan suggested that Plato may have been used for a free meal ticket, which Plato denied, explaining that her mother's ways were so that she would not become a prima donna.